 The expansion of online classes in the university might be a move in the wrong direction, said Student Regent Jonathan Stein, noting that the UC leadership has not paid adequate attention to student input.

-“We’ve talked extensively about how students learn today and that students are more native to the Internet,” said Stein.
+“We’ve talked extensively about how students learn today and that students are more native to the Internet,” Stein said.
 “No one has asked students if they’re interested in this.”